-- expected to be realised or intended to be sold or consumed in the normal operating cycle; - held primarily for the purpose of trading; - expected to be realised within twelve months after the reporting period; or - cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- expected to be realised or intended to be sold or consumed in the normal operating cycle; - held primarily for the purpose of trading; - expected to be realised within twelve months after the reporting period; or - the reporting period.

 The Group classifies all other assets as non-current.